lukaszgrolik/sass-respond/README.md

 ```
 ### Setting Media Type

-Respond includes Media Queries with the `all` Media Type by default. `respond-set-media-type()` mixin takes a Media Type keyword as an argument to change this behavior, for example:
+Sass-respond includes Media Queries with the `all` Media Type by default. `respond-set-media-type()` mixin takes a Media Type keyword as an argument to change this behavior, for example:

 ```scss
 @include respond-set-media-type(print);